black/ObserverJS/README.md

 ### Kotlin inspired viewmodel like class for JavaScript.

-This library allows you to observe data changes and update views.
-The design and application is inspired by the Kotlin way of implementing the ViewModel class where you set a value and observe changes at one or more places to update the view.
+A Kotlin-inspired ViewModel-like class for JavaScript, designed to help you manage and observe data changes in your application.
+This library allows you to set values and observe changes, automatically updating views wherever necessary.
+The design and concept are inspired by Kotlin's ViewModel class, which makes it easier to separate UI logic from business logic while ensuring that views stay synchronized with the data.

-_I am still working on it so use this on your own risk._
+_This project is still in progress, so use it at your own risk._

 ## Usage